brucecai-2001/kabutack/README.md

 # Developing

+🚧 Keep Improving task agent
 🚧 Improved ASR & TTS, azure asr and tts are provided in utils/audio.py, you could use it by providing the api-keys
 🚧 Token managements
 🚧 Skills learning
 🚧 Robotics agents
 🚧 UI
-🚧 Improve task agent
 🚧 (opetional)Distributed agents server

 <br>